hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-aws-v2/02-terraform-cloud-setup/assignment.md

 </style>
 The first step to begin work with your deployment tasks is to set up your Terraform Cloud resources.

-# Create a HashiCorp Cloud Platform Account
+# Create the HCP/TFC Accounts

 ===